 - Parents must register in the parish, and attend a Baptismal class at least two months prior to the Baptism.
-The first Saturday of each month from 11:00-12:00, in the Parish Life Center, is set aside for this instructional class.
+Classes are offered the second Tuesday of each month at 7pm, by video conferencing with Deacon Mike Brown.
 You must register for this class by calling the parish office, at 243-3742.

 - In cases where one of the parents is not Catholic, that parent is expected to be in support of the Baptism and committed to the child’s religious development.

 - Parents of children to be baptized are expected to consider themselves as the primary religious educators of their children.
 It is from the parents that the children learn to love God, to love others, to do good and avoid evil.
 Parents are expected to make prayer a part of their home life, teaching their children to pray with them.